 5) If you suspect mold or moisture in your home, don’t wait to deal with it because you could be compromising your family’s health.
-If you smell any strange odours in your home – trust your nose.
+If you smell any strange odors in your home – trust your nose.

 6) If you want to avoid a leaky foundation keep gardens and plants away from your home’s walls.
-Planting a garden against your home’s walls might seem nice, however the soil around foundation walls has been disturbed and has more airspace.
+Planting a garden against your home’s walls might seem nice, however, the soil around the foundation walls has been disturbed and has more airspace.
 This can create an issue with water and moisture entering your home.

 7) An exciting part about buying a house is furnishing & decorating.
 Before arranging your furniture in your new home be sure not to move furniture or carpets over a cold-air return or else you will suffocate the HVAC system.

 Your HVAC (heating, ventilation, and air-conditioning) system keeps your home breathing – consider it the lungs of your house.
 Homeowners play a big role when it comes to maintaining healthier homes, and it’s important to understand what’s in your mechanical room.